 Wells: How do we get water from the ground?

-To get to groundwater, you have to put a hole in the ground.
-A hole may be created by digging with a shovel or backhoe, pounding a pipe into the ground, or drilling using drilling rigs.
-The water is then removed by pumping.
 Homeowners can access groundwater from their own wells or from public supply wells.
-All wells are constructed in a similar fashion.
-The hole is put in the ground and then lined (cased) with stones, brick, tile, metal, or plastic tubes to hold the hole open.
-Materials used to hold open the hole are called casing.
-The space between the hole and the casing—the annulus—can have filter pack (usually silica sand), concrete, gravel, and (or) clay.
-Metal and plastic casings can also include screens.
-Screens are slots or perforations cut in a pipe that allow water to move inside the casing to the pump, but they block sediment entering from the surrounding material.
+To get to groundwater, you have to drill a hole in the ground and construct a well.
+A licensed well driller will construct a well using a drilling rig to drill a hole and install appropriate seals, casing, and pump.
+The hole is drilled in the ground and lined (cased) as needed to hold the hole open.
+The space between the hole and the casing—the annulus—must be sealed at the surface and can have filter pack (usually silica sand), and additional seals as needed to keep water from migrating along the casing.
+Casing can also include screens or perforations that allow water to move inside the casing to the pump, but they block sediment entering from the surrounding material.
 The casing type will depend on its use, depth, and geology encountered.
-Inside of the casing, a pump is installed.
+Inside of the casing, a pump is installed and the water is then pumped to the surface for use.

-The following is a simple schematic of a well with a pump.
+The following is a simple schematic of an irrigation well with a pump.

 Homeowner’s Guide to Well Construction is provided by Department of Ecology.